la-thanh-tuan/ReaderPro/replit.md

 2. Select text with mouse/cursor
 3. Translation popup appears automatically above selection
 4. View original and translated text
+5. **Click "💾 Save Word" to save translation for later**
+6. **Click "📖 Saved" to view previously saved words**
+7. **Use "Clear All" to remove all saved words**
-5. Click elsewhere or press ESC to close popup
+8. Click elsewhere or press ESC to close popup

 ## Technical Features
 - Cross-origin API requests with proper CORS handling